-Disaster preparation rarely seems like an urgent priority until it is too late.
-Power outages can strike quickly and with little warning, leading to lost time and massive repair expenses for facilities that haven’t adequately prepared.
-Fortunately, most of these losses are completely preventable by investing in battery backup power.
-Simply by putting these solutions into place, storms and outages become far easier to weather.
+Power outages often strike quickly and with little warning, leading to downtime and massive repair costs—and disaster preparation rarely occurs until it’s too late.
+Fortunately, most of these losses are completely preventable by investing in energy storage solutions like battery backup power.

-A short power outage may seem like a mundane occurrence, but just a few minutes of downtime can be disastrous.
-Even brief interruptions can lead to substantial productivity losses in attempting to get a facility back online, and sudden power failures can even destroy sensitive, expensive equipment.
-Power outages cost the U.S. tens of billions of dollars each year with 67% from power outages that are less than five minutes.
+Even short-term power outages can be disastrous and costly, leading to substantial productivity losses.
+Sudden power failures can even destroy valuable equipment.
+Power outages cost the U.S. tens of billions of dollars each year, with 67% of those costs caused by power outages that are fewer than five minutes.

-These problems and associated costs accumulate as the outage gets longer, as does the amount of lost time.
-In the manufacturing realm, a few days of downtime can translate to hundreds of thousands of dollars lost before considering any necessary repairs caused by the outage.
+The longer the outage, the greater the cost to productivity.
+In manufacturing, a few days of downtime can create hundreds of thousands of dollars in losses—even before factoring in any necessary repairs caused by the outage.

 And while some industries are more heavily affected than others, outage-associated losses transcend market boundaries and pose a risk to any business that relies on a consistent electrical supply.
 Stores, health care facilities, and even financial firms all face annual outage-related expenses, alongside larger industrial complexes.

-Severe weather is the most common precipitating factor for power outages, including not only massive hurricanes but also common thunderstorms.
-Larger storms, of course, are far more expensive, costing U.S. businesses billions of dollars during the hurricane season, but a single lightning strike can be enough to harm local facilities.
+Severe weather is the most common precipitating factor for power outages, including both massive hurricanes and more common thunderstorms.
+Larger storms are far more expensive, costing U.S. businesses billions of dollars during the hurricane season.
+But even a single lightning strike can be enough to harm local facilities.

-Other unpredictable factors can also lead to an outage, including spontaneous equipment failures, wildlife interactions with power lines, as well as car accidents and other forms of human error.
-By contrast, some inevitable outages are planned, such as when a blackout is scheduled to combat wildfire conditions.
+Other unpredictable factors can also lead to an outage, including spontaneous equipment failures, wildlife interactions with power lines, car accidents, and other forms of human error.
+By contrast, some outages are planned, like a scheduled blackout to combat wildfire conditions.
 Because these conditions are so varied, ubiquitous, and uncontrollable, no company should consider itself safe from outages and should plan accordingly to mitigate losses.

 Few other investments promise to increase a facility’s resilience more than a secure, readily accessible source of energy that can be supplied by an appropriately sized energy storage system.